-and type of families that will benefit from the proposed activities that will benefit from the proposed activities neighborhood.
-The number anticipated to benefit we exact neighborhood identified.
-Family types are expended including single-individual households, multiple-individual single-parent households, two-parent The project is proposed to benefit a low to moderate income neighborhood.
+Estimate the number and type of families that will benefit from the proposed activities The project is proposed to benefit a low to moderate income neighborhood.
 The number anticipated to benefit will depend on the exact neighborhood identified.
 Family types are expected to vary, including single-individual households, multiple-individual households, single-parent households, two-parent households, elderly households, disabled individuals, etc. The expectation is that the neighborhood selected will be significantly low-income.
 Location Description To be determined Planned Activities Acquisition and renovation of a facility for use in low to moderate income areas for various community functions, recreational uses, and services.